kara-heilemann/EEB5300_KCKH/README.md

- The Quast shell script for the MaSuRCA assembly of raw and unclassified reads was as follows:
+ The Quast shell script for the MaSuRCA assembly of RU reads was as follows:

 ```
 ##########################################################